strategineer/personal-website/content/tabletop/gming/tables.md

 is_tabletop: true
 ---

-One-click Rollable Tables, including composite rolls, for generating spells, traps, cities, etc., using the amazing tables provided in Knave 2e and my own.
+One-click Rollable Tables, including composite rolls, for generating spells, traps, cities, etc., using the amazing tables provided in Knave 2e ([credits and attributions](#credits)) and some of my own.
+If you're curious about why I built this tool or if you would like to contact me [see my notes below](#developer-notes).

 <!--more-->

-"Knave 2e" (https://questingblog.com/knave/) by Ben Milton is licensed under the following license:

-> Creative Commons Attribution 4.0 International License: You are free to share and adapt this material for any purpose, including commercially, as long as you give attribution.
+# How does this page work?

+Basically, press a button to generate the specified thing (See the [NPC button](#npcs) or the [spell book, relic and patron buttons](#spells-and-relics) if you're unsure of where to start).

 {{< toc >}}

-# Intro

-## Feedback?

-Check out my [about page](/about/#contact-info) if you'd like to get in touch.

-## Why?

-The tables in the Knave 2e rulebook are so great that being able to roll on them with a single click would be a godsend for speeding up prep and allowing for creating Chaos Spell books during play almost instantly instead of rolling on 4+ tables by hand.

-Also, the tables in the Knave 2e rulebook are recursive, meaning that certain entries refer to other tables.
-The Knave 2e rules encourage you to just pick another entry if this recursion happens more than once (tables within tables within tables), but I thought it would be fun to fully automate the rolling process and allow for these crazy recursive rolls to happen.

-Also, the Knave 2e rulebook encourages you to roll on many different tables to create single things like Generating New Spells requiring at least 3 rolls to generate, or generating relics requiring 5+ rolls.
-This combined with my desire to add my own tables encouraged me to implement "composite" rolls which roll on a bunch of different tables to generate more complex things like NPCs, Relics, Factions, etc.

-## How does this page work?

-Basically, press a button to generate the specified thing (See the [spell book, relic and patron buttons](#spells-and-relics) or the [NPC button](#npcs) if you're unsure of where to start).

-The ordering of the Knave 2e tables follows their ordering in the rulebook.
-The organisation of my composite tables is based on my own preference but generally I've tried to organize the buttons into sensible categories to help me find the ones I need during play, prep or both.

-If you're curious to know exactly where the rolled results (recursive ones included) are coming from.
-The [following button](#debug-button) can be used to toggle between showing/hiding that information for new rolls.

-## Features I'd like to add

-- A roll history
-- Add a button to show the underlying table data for each of the buttons (Temporarily you can open the console in your browser of choice, F12 on Firefox, then check the `gen_data` which contains all the data for all the tables)
-- Add tables for generating more kinds of names, place names, monster names, patron/god names, faction names.

 ## Debug Button